 Some of the most exciting R1T exterior features include:

+- Flexible Crossbar System.
 This device easily expands and collapses to make it simple for adventurers to mount anything from bikes to tents on the roof, the bed and the bed floor.

+- Front Trunk.
 As campers, explorers and adventurers alike are always looking for convenience and storage, this Rivian vehicle will never disappoint in those areas.
 In addition to the truck bed and gear tunnel, the R1T also has a large storage area located under the hood of the car.
 At the LA Auto Show, you could see that it easily fits two large duffel bags and still has some room.

-And if all of the unique exterior features of the five-seater R1T don’t get your blood racing, let’s talk about the other features you can’t help but admire.
+If all the unique exterior features of the five-seater R1T don’t get your blood racing, let’s talk about the other features you can’t help but admire.
 The all-electric truck can accelerate from 0 to 60mph in just three seconds!
 It also has a range of up to 400+ miles on a full charge, a payload of 1,700lbs and a towing capacity of 11,000lbs.
 We bet you have goosebumps now!

 In addition to all of that, Rivian preaches that the R1T provides drivers with the ultimate control on every terrain.
 It also has an interior of sustainably sourced wood and nature-inspired colors and textures to match.
 The futuristic vehicle even features three digital touchscreens inside.
 There’s one behind the steering wheel, one in the dashboard and one in the back-center console for passenger use.
 If you’re not only an outdoorsman but also a techy, you’ll love everything that the Rivian R1T has to offer.